Finding an attorney for cross-border deals

 There are time zone differences between the US and the rest of the world.
 Most of us know that, but because the US is so big, powerful, and dominant, they sometimes forget that the whole world is not America.

 For instance, if they're in California and they want to set up a call with people in Israel, they have to be sensitive to that.
-California attorneys, in fact, are some of the best about getting up early their time to do calls to accommodate other time zones.
+California attorneys, in fact, are some of the best about getting up early to do calls to accommodate other time zones.

 Key differences in local laws